 Dr. Lara Johnson runs High Performance Physical Therapy and Sports Medicine in Boulder, Colorado.
 She’s also an athlete having run collegiate track, postgrad indoor track and is still running fast.
-She’s a long time user of lacrosse balls and was one of Massage Track’s first fans.
+She’s a long time user of lacrosse balls and was one of Deep Recovery’s first fans.
 In her words:

-The Massage Track tools changed the way I was doing deep tissue work on myself – previously I was mostly using a combination of tools on the floor including foam roller, lacrosse balls and baseballs, so the massage track allowed me to do something similar but in a more specific and effective way.
+The Deep Recovery tools changed the way I was doing deep tissue work on myself – previously I was mostly using a combination of tools on the floor including foam roller, lacrosse balls and baseballs, so the massage track allowed me to do something similar but in a more specific and effective way.

 I’d use these tools daily if possible – even 5 or 10 minutes a day on those areas that need it most, I found extremely helpful especially with my running.